Healthiest dairy free yogurt (that actually taste good)

 Kite Hill Greek-style Plain Unsweetened Almond Milk: 1/10

-Ingredients: Almond Milk (Water, Almonds), Tapioca Starch, Pectin, Locust Bean Gum, Agar, Live Active Cultures: S. Thermophilus, L. Bulgaricus, L. Acidophilus, Bifidobacteria.
+Ingredients: Almond Milk (Water, Almonds), Soy Protein Isolate, Tapioca Starch, Rowanberry Fruit Extract (to preserve freshness), Natural Flavors, Live Active Cultures.
+Live Active Cultures: S. Thermophilus, L. Bulgaricus, L. Acidophilus, Bifidobacteria, L. Plantarum.

 Smell: just smells like almonds